kevinforrestconnors/OutcropVR/README.md

-# elevation-unity
+# OutcropVR

 ## Installation
+0. Install Python 3 and pip.

 1. `pip install numpy && pip install scipy && pip install utm`

-2. Place `objdem.unitypackage` somewhere you can find it.
-Open Unity and select `Assets/Import Package/Custom Package...`
+2. Place `OutcropVR.unitypackage` somewhere you can find it.
+Open Unity and select `Assets/Import Package/Custom Package...` and browse to import the package.

 3. Find the line within `Editor/MakeLandscape.cs` that says `FileName="C:/Program Files/Python36/python.exe"` and change the string to your python 3 path.
 Repeat for files `Editor/ConvertPhotogrammetryModel.cs` and `Editor/LandscapePhotogrammetryModel.cs`.